Young children love to do collage and a great medium is just a bunch of colored sticks and colorful cardboard.

-Actually at home and as a vacation project you can use any type of sticks, from toothpicks to small twigs collected in your garden or nearby park.
+This is an easy project to do at home.
+You can use any type of sticks, from toothpicks to small twigs collected in your garden or nearby park.

 I have used these same materials to create collaborative work in large poster paper.
-The results were equally beautiful.
+The process and products were equally fun and beautiful.